 Solve most lawnmower or other small engine starting problems with a simple diagnosis and a carburetor cleaning or rebuilding.
-It'll only take a few hours and you'll avoid the minimum $70-plus-parts repair bill.
+It will only take a few hours, and you'll avoid the minimum $70-plus-parts repair bill.

 By the DIY experts of The Family Handyman Magazine

 You might also like: TBD

 $20 – $100

 Photo 1: Test for gas at the carb